One Za'abeel

 One Za’abeel is a mixed-use skyscraper located in the Za’abeel district of Dubai, United Arab Emirates.
 The development was completed in December 2023 and officially opened on 10 February 2024.
 It consists of two towers connected by a horizontal structure known as The Link.

 Design and architecture

 The skyscraper was designed by the Japanese architectural firm Nikken Sekkei and developed by Ithra Dubai, a subsidiary of Investment Corporation of Dubai (ICD).
 It consists of two towers: One Za’abeel Tower and One Za’abeel The Residences.
 These towers are joined by The Link, which is positioned 100 meters (328 feet) above ground.
 The Link extends 230 meters (754 feet) and includes a cantilevered section that extends 66 meters (216 feet).
+The cantilever measuring 67.5 metres is considered to be the world's largest of its kind.
+At 230 metres long, the Link is only five metres shorter than the smallest of the two skyscrapers.
+The second tower extends to 305 metres, positioningitself on Dubai's growing list of skyscrapers over 300 metres tall.
 The towers were constructed with a steel-and-concrete composite structure.
 The Link is supported by a truss structure and features a glass curtain wall.
 In 2024, One Za’abeel was recognized by Guinness World Records for having the longest cantilever building in the world.

+The residential tower, One Za'abeel The Residences, consits of 264 apartments.
+Nikken Sekkei adopted custom ceramic stone cladding, marble-style surfaces, and floor tiling with leaf-shaped brass inlays across the apartment and the public spaces.